Home » Technology » Turn Your E-Waste into Cash By Selling Computer Scrap

 Average Earnings

-• Circuit Boards: $5 to $10 per pound, depending on the gold content.
-High-grade circuit boards, like those found in older computers, tend to be worth more.
+• Circuit Boards: They are worth $5 to $10 per pound, depending on the gold content.
+High-grade circuit boards, like those in older computers, are worth more.

 • CPUs: Higher-end CPUs can be worth $1 to $20 each.
-Server-grade processors or older ceramic CPUs are more valuable due to their higher gold content.
+Due to their higher gold content, server-grade processors or older ceramic CPUs are more valuable.

 • RAM Sticks: $5 to $30 per pound.
 Older RAM sticks with gold fingers tend to have more scrap value.